Business Immigration

 • Labor Market Test (if required): Advertise the job for 15 days to confirm no local applicants.

-• Submit Application: File via the Ministry of Labor and Social Economy or, for large firms (500+ staff), through the UGE digital platform for faster processing.
+• Submit Application: File via the new centralized digital platform from the Ministry of Inclusion, Social Security and Migration, or for large firms (500+ staff), through the UGE-CE for even faster processing.

 • Documents Needed: